These are the courses offered by the College of Sciences.

 Physics 81 as a foundation course intends to develop student’s analytical skills and values for them to acquire a positive attitude toward science particularly physics.
 The course covers the fields of mechanics, heat and sound.
 Different forms of energy will be discussed in the course, namely: mechanical (kinetic and potential), thermal and sound and how these are interrelated are given due emphasis.
 Applications to the other fields of physical, earth and life sciences will be covered depending on the type of students.

-Chem 23 - Inorganic Analytical Chemistry
+Chem 23 - Analytical Chemistry

 Maglangit, Fleurdeliz

-Chem 23 - Inorganic Analytical Chemistry
+Chem 23 - Analytical Chemistry